Battalgazi

+Battalgazi, formerly and colloquially Eskimalatya (Melediya kevn), is a municipality and district of Malatya Province, Turkey.
+Its area is 947 km2, and its population is 307,478 (2022).
+At the 2013 reorganisation part of the former central district of Malatya Province was added to the district.
+It covers the eastern part of the agglomeration of Malatya and the adjacent countryside.

 The town center corresponds to the previous location of Malatya proper, at a distance of 20 km from the modern day urban center and provincial seat of Malatya.
 The town was renamed in honor of Battal Gazi during the Republican period.